 - Reduced or no urine output

-Scientists have been searching for the cause of preeclampsia for decades.
-It is believed to occur when there is a problem with the placenta.
+For decades, scientists have searched for the cause of preeclampsia.
+It’s believed to occur when there are blood vessel problems in the placenta.

-As the placenta develops, blood vessels are formed, to act as part of the ‘exchange’ between mother and baby.
-Oxygen, nourishment and waste are all moved through the placental blood vessels.
+As the placenta develops, blood vessels form to act as part of the ‘exchange’ between mother and baby.

 There are several reasons why these blood vessels don’t develop normally:

 - Lack of blood flow to the uterus

 - Genetic factors (family history of preeclampsia, in both parents)

 - Limited exposure to sperm of the same partner before conception